EdgarParra565/edgarparra565/README.md

 NEU Math Club

-💼 Experience
-Painter / Technical Support

-Ed’s Painting & Construction — NJ
-Feb 2024 – Dec 2025

-Executed painting projects for 50+ residential and commercial properties, consistently meeting deadlines and quality standards.

-Designed, developed, and deployed a full-stack business website with a database-driven inquiry system, reducing manual client management.

-Maintained and serviced IT infrastructure, including hardware, software systems, and digital records.

-Crew Member

-Chipotle Mexican Grill — Montvale, NJ
-Dec 2022 – Jan 2024

-Delivered high-quality customer service in a fast-paced environment while maintaining strict food safety standards.

-Trained 5 new crew members, strengthening leadership and communication skills.

-🛠️ Projects
+Projects
-🎨 Ed’s Painting & Construction Website
+- Ed’s Painting & Construction Website

 Python, Flask, PostgreSQL, HTML/CSS, JavaScript

-Built and deployed a full-stack production website with a customer inquiry management system.
++ Built and deployed a full-stack production website with a customer inquiry management system.

-Implemented a secure admin portal with authentication, CSRF protection, and rate limiting using Flask-Limiter.
++ Implemented a secure admin portal with authentication, CSRF protection, and rate limiting using Flask-Limiter.

-Designed a PostgreSQL database with SQLAlchemy ORM for storing and managing inquiries.
++ Designed a PostgreSQL database with SQLAlchemy ORM for storing and managing inquiries.

-Developed interactive cost estimation tools for painting and epoxy flooring with real-time calculations.
++ Developed interactive cost estimation tools for painting and epoxy flooring with real-time calculations.

-Added automated email notifications using SMTP with asynchronous threading.
++ Added automated email notifications using SMTP with asynchronous threading.

-Deployed with environment-based configuration and production-grade security practices.
++ Deployed with environment-based configuration and production-grade security practices.

-🎮 Java Game Development Suite
+- Java Game Development Suite

 Java (JDK 21), Swing/AWT